labki-org/FieldPermissions/docs/Architecture.md

-# FieldPermissions Architecture
+# PropertyPermissions Architecture

 ## Overview

-FieldPermissions provides fine-grained, property-level visibility control for Semantic MediaWiki (SMW).
+PropertyPermissions provides fine-grained, property-level visibility control for Semantic MediaWiki (SMW).

 For SMW 6.x, it implements a Tier-2 filtering architecture, which overrides SMW’s `ResultPrinter` classes so that visibility is enforced during query rendering, after SMW builds the query but before it retrieves and formats results.